404saint/surfacelens/README.md

 # ShadowStrike

-**ShadowStrike** is a passive attack surface and Shadow IT intelligence engine designed to help security teams understand *what is exposed*, *why it matters*, and *how risky it is* — without performing any active scanning.
+**ShadowStrike** is a passive attack surface and Shadow IT intelligence engine designed to help security teams understand *what is exposed*, *why it matters*, and *how risky it is*, without performing any active scanning.

 It works in **two modes**:
 - **Online mode** using live Shodan data